Heeyeon-Kang/mvFMR/README.md

 mvFMR
 ==========================

-Electronic supplement to "Penalized estimation for a finite mixture of regression models".
+Electronic supplement to "Penalized estimation for a finite mixture of regression models"

-The repository consists of the following folders:
+The repository consists of the following folders and files:
 * Data
-  * simulation_data.R contains the functions generating the dataset using in Section 5.
+  * simulation_data.R: R-code of the functions generating the dataset using in Section 5.
+  * diabetes_diagnosis_data.R: R-code of the process of refining the raw data, diabetes_diagnosis.csv, for using in Section 6.1.
+  * bike_sharing_data.R: R-code of the process of refining the raw data, bike_sharing.csv, for using in Section 6.2.